samknopper/instavote/README.md

 Example Voting (Instavote) App
 =========
-This is a smplae voting app.
+This is a smplae voting app

 Getting started
 ---------------